Jurassic Park: New writers

-After Koepp finished his first draft, Spielberg sent it to Scotch Marmo for her opinion, and she replied with 12 pages of input; these were forwarded to Koepp, who found them helpful.
+After Koepp finished his first draft in April–May of 1992, Spielberg sent it to Scotch Marmo for her opinion, and she replied with 12 pages of input; these were forwarded to Koepp, who found them helpful.
 He continued to work closely with Spielberg and with additional feedback from Scotch Marmo.
 Malcolm was written in at Spielberg's insistence, after Jeff Goldblum auditioned for the film and was deemed perfect for the role.
-Koepp tried to make the characters interesting, with moments such as Malcolm flirting with Sattler, leading to Grant's jealousy.
-He also tried to avoid excessive character detail because "whenever they started talking about their personal lives, you couldn't care less."
-Koepp described one scene, in which Sattler and Hammond discuss the park while eating ice cream, as the hardest in the film to write; the scene was rewritten 27 times.
-Koepp, drawing inspiration from Spielberg's earlier film Jaws, kept the T. rex offscreen prior to its breakout scene, instead implying the violence it caused, in order to increase tension.
+Koepp tried to make the characters interesting by adding moments such as Malcolm flirting with Sattler, leading to Grant's jealousy.
+Koepp, partially drawing inspiration from Goldblum's casting, made Malcolm into a more comedic character, and also modeled Hammond on Walt Disney and refocused his motivation towards a desire to entertain.
+Sattler's characterization and dialogue were modified to have feminist qualities through the input of Laura Dern, her actress.
+Koepp also tried to avoid excessive character detail because "whenever they started talking about their personal lives, you couldn't care less".
+He described one scene, in which Sattler and Hammond discuss the park while eating ice cream, as the hardest in the film to write; Spielberg and both actors provided input to the scene, which had to be rewritten 27 times, including during filming.
+During some scenes, he wrote several dialogue variations to give Spielberg line options to choose from during filming.
+Drawing inspiration from Spielberg's earlier film Jaws, Koepp kept the T. rex offscreen prior to its breakout scene, instead implying the violence it caused, in order to increase tension.
 Spielberg suggested modifying that scene so that the T. rex pursues the characters in a Jeep; originally, it only depicted them driving away after hearing the dinosaur's footsteps.

-Rewrites continued until just before the start of filming.
-Crichton noted that the final draft differed drastically from his earlier script, but praised the changes and said the new screenplay "seems very compatible with my way of thinking—it fits in my mind."
+Rewrites continued until just before the start of filming, although Spielberg and Koepp continued revising the script well afterwards.
+Crichton noted that the final draft differed drastically from his earlier script, but praised the changes and said the new screenplay "seems very compatible with my way of thinking—it fits in my mind".
 Scotch Marmo did not receive credit for her work.